Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Related Work

 \section{Related Work}

-\subsection{Entropic optimal transport methods}
+\subsection{Entropic Optimal Transport Methods}

-Typically, the entropic optimal transport distance can be solved by the Sinkhorn algorithm~\citep{sinkhorn1967concerning,cuturi2013sinkhorn,benamou2015iterative} (or its logarithmic variant~\citep{chizat2018scaling,schmitzer2019stabilized} for improving numerical stability).
-Following the Sinkhorn algorithm, the method in~\citep{xie2020fast} computes the OT distance via an inexact proximal point algorithm, which is equivalent to solving an EOT problem with a temporally-decayed entropic regularizer.
-The Greenkhorn algorithm~\citep{altschuler2017near} works as a stochastic Sinkhorn algorithm with significant computation efficiency.
-Besides the Sinkhorn algorithm, some other efficient algorithms are developed, e.g., the Bregman alternating direction method of multipliers (Bregman ADMM)~\citep{wang2014bregman,ye2017fast}, smoothed semi-dual algorithm~\citep{blondel2018smooth}, and conditional gradient algorithm~\citep{titouan2019optimal}.
-The work in~\citep{genevay2016stochastic,seguy2018largescale} introduce stochastic optimization mechanisms into the large-scale optimal transport problem.
+Entropic optimal transport distance can be computed by the Sinkhorn-scaling algorithm in~\cite{benamou2015iterative,cuturi2013sinkhorn,sinkhorn1967concerning} (or its logarithmic variant~\cite{chizat2018scaling,schmitzer2019stabilized} for improving numerical stability).
+Following the Sinkhorn-scaling algorithm, the method in~\cite{xie2020fast} computes the OT distance via an inexact proximal point algorithm, which is equivalent to solving an EOT problem with a temporally-decayed entropic regularizer.
+The Greenkhorn algorithm in~\cite{altschuler2017near} works as a stochastic Sinkhorn-scaling algorithm with a significant improvement in computational efficiency.
+Besides the Sinkhorn-scaling algorithm, some other efficient algorithms are developed, e.g., BADMM~\cite{wang2014bregman,ye2017fast}, smoothed semi-dual algorithm~\cite{blondel2018smooth}, and conditional gradient (CG) algorithm~\cite{titouan2019optimal}.
+The work in~\cite{genevay2016stochastic,seguy2018largescale} introduce stochastic optimization mechanisms into the large-scale optimal transport problem.

+The above methods mainly focus on solving the EOT problem in centralized scenarios.
+The decentralized EOT problem is seldom studied.
+Recently, the work in~\cite{hughes2021fair,zhang2019consensus} proposes some ADMM-based decentralized algorithms for distributed resource allocation tasks.
+The formulation of their tasks is relevant to an optimal transport problem rather than an EOT problem.
+Moreover, unlike our work, their methods neither apply any privacy-preserving mechanism nor consider the mismatch between the distributed system's storage and communication protocols.